Filter by Category

 with Heather O'Neil

 Are you comfortable with your clay abilities and just looking for a place to work and improve your skills?
 Join us in the Morse High School Ceramics Studio and start making all those things you have been dreaming up!
-This is not an instructor lead class, but the instructor will be on site working in case you need something. $55 for materials and studio fee, payable to instructor, must be paid on the first night of class. *Purchasing additional clay: The fee is $55 to cover the firing, glazes and other consumables they use during class.
-Additionally, if you miss a class, you cannot make-up the class at another time.
+This is not an instructor lead class, but the instructor will be on site working in case you need something. $65 for materials and studio fee, payable to instructor, must be paid on the first night of class. *Purchasing additional clay: The fee is an additional $65 to cover the firing, glazes and other consumables used during class.
+Please note: If you miss a class, you cannot make-up the class at another time.
 The ceramics schedule is very tight and these classes are usually full.
 Thank you for your understanding!